Halloween: Resurrection: Critical response

-On Rotten Tomatoes the film has an approval rating of 10% based on 68 reviews, with the site's consensus being: "The only thing this tired slasher flick may resurrect is nostalgia for when the genre was still fresh and scary."
-On Metacritic, the film has a score of 19 out of 100, based on 17 reviews, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Lou Lumenick of the New York Post said, "It's so devoid of joy and energy it makes even Jason X look positively Shakespearian by comparison."
 Dave Kehr of the New York Times said, "Spectators will indeed sit open-mouthed before the screen, not screaming but yawning."
 Peter Travers of Rolling Stone said, "Every sequel you skip will be two hours gained.
 Consider this review life-affirming."
 Joe Leydon of Variety said, "[Seems] even more uselessly redundant and shamelessly money-grubbing than most third-rate horror sequels."

-In 2018, while promoting the reboot, John Carpenter revealed that he had seen Halloween: Resurrection stating, "I watched the one in that house, with all the cameras.
+In 2018, while promoting the sequel to the original 1978 film, John Carpenter revealed that he had seen Halloween: Resurrection stating, "I watched the one in that house, with all the cameras.
 Oh my god.
 Oh lord, god.
 And then the guy gives the speech at the end about violence.
 What the hell?
 Oh my lord.
 I couldn't believe."